Deformative Magnetic Marked Length Spectrum Rigidity

 \subsection{Magnetic Flows}

-Here we describe a few equivalent ways of defining the magnetic flow.
 As mentioned in Section \ref{sec:intro}, if $g$ is a Riemannian metric and $\kappa \in C^\infty(M, \R)$, then we can associate a magnetic flow to the pair $(g,\kappa)$ by considering solutions to Equation \eqref{eqn:magdiff}.
-Recall that associated to $g$ we have the \emph{area form} on $M$ defined by
+Observe that solutions to Equation \eqref{eqn:magdiff} correspond to closed curves which have geodesic curvature $b$ \cite{grognet}.